Trinity: Judaism

 While Judaism traditionally rejects the doctrine of the Trinity, some Jewish mystical texts have expressed ideas that bear a resemblance to trinitarian concepts.
 For example, the Zohar (AD 1286), a foundational work of Jewish mysticism, states that "God is they, and they are it."
 This passage has been interpreted by some as referencing a kind of "kabbalistic trinity," describing "three hidden lights" within "the root of all roots"—a unified essence and origin.
 The parallels between these mystical notions and Christian trinitarianism were striking enough that some medieval Jewish thinkers suggested the Christian Trinity may have arisen from a misinterpretation of Kabbalistic teachings.
 However, some recent Jewish scholars instead view the Zohar as being influenced by Christian trinitarianism.
 Nevertheless, some later Jewish Aristotelians borrowed from the trinitarian analogies of Augustine of Hippo, making the claim that God is a thinker, thinking, and thought itself.

 According to Philo (20 BC – c.
 AD 50), the Logos—or divine reason—was the instrument through which God created the world.
 For Philo, the ultimate Being possesses two primary attributes: goodness and authority.
 The Logos represents the union of these two powers.
 As pure being, this ultimate source is called the Father; in relation to goodness, he is called God; and in his rule over creation, he is called Lord.
 The Logos is sometimes portrayed not only as the combination of goodness and authority within the Father but also as existing above and between them, thereby being identified with the Supreme Being itself.
 In this way, Philo presents a kind of trinitarian view of the divine, though it differs from the Christian concept of the Trinity.
 Scholars continue to debate whether Philo viewed the Logos as a distinct person or as an impersonal force.

+Gnosticism

+In the Gnostic text known as the Gospel of the Egyptians, the Trinity is presented as the Father, the Mother and the Son originating from the Great Invisible Spirit.
+Likewise, the Gnostic Apocryphon of John features the One as the Father and the female divine being Barbelo as the Mother/Holy Spirit who give birth to a child together.